xolox/python-coloredlogs/README.rst

 The ``coloredlogs.ColoredStreamHandler`` class is a simple logging handler that inherits from `logging.StreamHandler`_ and uses `ANSI escape sequences`_ to render your logging messages in color.
 It uses only standard colors so it should work on any UNIX terminal.
-Currently this module does not support non-UNIX terminals (e.g. the Windows console).
-Here is a screen shot of the demo that is printed when the command ``python -m coloredlogs.demo`` is
+It's currently tested on Python 2.6, 2.7 and 3.4.
+This module does not support non-UNIX terminals (e.g. the Windows console).
+Here is a screen shot of the demo that is printed when the command ``python -m coloredlogs.demo`` is executed:
-executed:

 .. image:: https://peterodding.com/code/python/coloredlogs/screenshots/terminal.png